Life Is Peachy: Commercial performance

 Life Is Peachy peaked at number one on the New Zealand Top 40 Album chart.
 The album debuted and peaked at number three on the Billboard 200 chart.
 It sold 106,000 copies in the US in its opening week, marking the band's first significant breakthrough.
 The album also peaked at number 32 on the UK Albums Chart.
 Life Is Peachy was certified gold by the Recording Industry Association of America (RIAA) on January 8, 1997.
 On December 9, 1997, the album was certified platinum by the RIAA.
 It was certified double platinum by the RIAA on November 10, 1999.
-Life Is Peachy has sold over 6 million copies worldwide as of 2019.
+By 2009, the album had sold almost three million copies worldwide.

 "No Place to Hide" peaked at number 26 on the UK Singles Chart.
-The album's second single, "A.D.I.D.A.S.", peaked at number 22 on the UK Singles Chart, while also making an appearance at number 45 in Australia.
+The album's second single, "A.D.I.D.A.S.", peaked at number 22 on the same chart, while also making an appearance at number 45 in Australia.
 In April 1997, "A.D.I.D.A.S." went to number 13 on the Bubbling Under Hot 100 Singles chart.
 "Good God" peaked at number 25 on the UK Singles Chart and number 81 on the Australian ARIA Charts.